Crab apple jelly is probably the most delicious thing you can do with these common British fruits.

-Crab apple jelly is one of our favourite recipes to use up the sweet crab apple as it’s delicious spread across toast and pastries.
+Crab apple jelly is one of our favourite recipes to use up the little crab apple as it’s delicious spread across toast and pastries.
 Naturally grown in the UK between the spring and summer months, crab apples are smaller and more sour than traditional red apples.
+They're ready to harvest around August and September.
 They’re tart and tangy with a strong apple flavour, which makes them perfect for jellies and jams.
 This recipe for crab apple jelly is a must-make for those with trees in their garden and fans of the fruit.

 - 2 kg crab apples

 - 1 cinnamon stick

 - Cut the apples into chunks without peeling or coring and place in a preserving pan with the lemon, cinnamon and water.
 Bring to the boil and simmer gently for about 1 hr until the apples are very soft and pulpy, stirring occasionally.

 - Cool for 10 mins then spoon the fruit pulp and liquid into a jelly bag and leave to strain into a large bowl for at least 12 hrs or overnight.